 - 9600 baud rate - 8 data bits - no parity - With a VMware virtual appliance, access the console with the vSphere Client.
 In vSphere Client, select the virtual machine, open the Console, and click into the window to give it focus. - 2.
 When prompted, read and accept the subscription agreement. - 3.
-When asked if you want to begin the configuration wizard, enter yes. - 4.
 At the first prompt, select the security mode.
 You must have a subscription for the mode you select.